Marriage Law Information

 To avoid risks about the recognition of an Anglican marriage, it is necessary to comply both with the laws of this country and the laws of the home country.
 You should seek advice from the nearest consulate or embassy of the foreign country to ascertain whether a marriage conducted in England or Wales after the appropriate preliminary will be recognised as valid.

-There may be additional legal requirements imposed by the foreign country before the marriage is recognised there.
+There may be additional legal or registration requirements imposed by the foreign country before the marriage is recognised there.

 It is particularly important to consult the consular authorities where one of the parties is a foreign national under the age of 25.
 The legal age of consent for marriage is not invariably the same in other countries as it is in England and Wales.